Nialixus/env_reader/README.md

 - **Data Diversity Unleashed:** Instantly harness the power of automatic data type conversion.
 From numbers to booleans, your app is empowered. 🎮
 - **Versatile Sourcing**: Unleash your encrypted .env from various sources—assets, files, memory, network, and strings.
 It's all about choice. 🔄

-Step into a realm where automation, security, and flexibility converge to elevate your coding experience.
-Discover how effortless and impactful .env management can be! 💎🔗

 ## Install 🚀
-Get started on the path to effortless configuration management with these quick commands:
+Get started with these quick commands:

 🔥 Add `env_reader` to your `pubspec.yaml` with a single line:
 ```bash